-What are the easiest languages to learn for English speakers?
+What are the easiest languages for English speakers to learn?
 What are some not-too-difficult and not simple, i.e., Moderate foreign tongues to study for Indians?

 After all, not everyone is a full-time student.
-There are so many things to do in our lives, from a professional commitment to family responsibility.
+There are many things to do in our lives, from professional commitments to family responsibilities.

 I’m often asked this question, especially by people contemplating choosing a new language.
 It’s one of the most common queries for beginners to ask.